Wildfire Evacuation: Knowing When to Bug Out

 ~This is the last level, and it means the waiting is over.
 Level 3 is also the last notice you will receive.
 This order means you need to go, evacuate now.
 Danger has gone past being potential and significant, it is now imminent.
 Your response, the only viable one, is to evacuate immediately.
 Take your loved ones, your pet, your supplies, and flee.
 Don't delay evacuation once you have heard this order.

 If you live in a place like California, wildfires won't be a novel disaster to you.
+Consider how you can protect your property against the threat of wildfires by creating defensible zones, access for emergency responders, and communication with your neighbors.
 To help inhabitants of wildfire-prone areas survive potential disasters, the government crafted an evacuation message system.
 The same terminology is used throughout the country for uniformity.

 ~The authorities issue evacuation warnings once they confirm a potential threat to life and/or property.
 The threat is not yet imminent at this moment.
 This is when you should commence preparation to move in case of a likely mandatory evacuation order.
 You should leave now if you have children, pets, or are traveling with livestock.